Abdul-Subhan24/Supermart-Grocery-Sales---Retail-Analytics-Dataset/README.md

 Profitability by product category and sub-category.
 Regional sales performance and customer demographics.
 Tools and Technologies
-Python: Used for data cleaning, manipulation, and analysis (Pandas, NumPy, Seaborn, Matplotlib).
-SQL: Utilized for data querying and extraction.
-Power BI / Tableau: Created interactive dashboards to visualize key metrics and insights.
-Conclusion
+Python for data processing, visualization, and in-depth analysis Pandas and NumPy for data cleaning and manipulation Seaborn and Matplotlib for generating informative and visually appealing charts Conclusion
 This project demonstrates a systematic approach to retail analytics, showcasing how data cleaning, analysis, and visualization can provide actionable insights for business strategy.
 The findings from this project can assist retail businesses in optimizing inventory, identifying profitable products, and understanding customer preferences.